Educational Diagnostician Certification Preparation Program

 - Coursework is completed online.

-- Prerequisite: bachelor’s degree, teaching certificate
+- Prerequisite: bachelor's degree, valid Texas teaching certificate.

 - Students are not required to enroll in a designated number of courses each semester, so completion time varies by individual.